National Shrine of St Therese: Museum

-Shrine
+Services

 Mass is celebrated in the Shrine at 11:30 a.m., Monday through Friday and the Shrine welcomes both individual visitors and organized tour groups.
 Each year, thousands of pilgrims from around the world visit the Shrine.
 There is a religious gift shop within the Shrine building where visitors can purchase books, devotional aids, and other Theresian items.

 Every year on October 1, the Feast Day of St. Therese is celebrated at the National Shrine.
-The special event includes Mass, veneration of the relics of St. Therese, and special talks about the saint known as the "little flower."
+The special event includes Mass, veneration of the relics of St. Therese and special talks about the saint known as the "little flower".